ajwills72/rmip/docs/grammar.md

 # Standards of evidence

+- It's not enough to report the conclusions of others.
+You must also give some sense of the specific evidence (method, results) upon which their conclusions are based.

 - News outlets are not high-reliability sources.
 Use only to demonstrate presence of media coverage, not to support arguments concerning data/statistics